Kyrgyzstan

 -

-Kyrgyzstan should upgrade to a modified Small Quantities Protocol with the IAEA.
+Kyrgyzstan should upgrade to a modified Small Quantities Protocol (SQP) with the International Atomic Energy Agency (IAEA).